V-Kleio/Tucil2_13523146/README.md

 4. Target Compression Percentage (optional): If specified, the program will automatically find parameters to achieve this target
 5. Maximum Search Attempts (if target compression is specified): How many iterations to use for finding optimal parameters
 6. Error Threshold (if target compression is not specified): The threshold below which a region is considered uniform
-7. Minimum Block Size: The smallest allowable block dimension
+7. Minimum Block Size: The smallest allowable block area
 8. Output Image Path: Where to save the compressed image

 Example: